Employee Spotlight

 Yair Kuznitsov

-Tech geek who appreciates and enjoys a good piece of code, Co-Founder and CEO of anecdotes.
+Tech geek who appreciates and enjoys a good piece of code, Co-Founder and CEO of Anecdotes.